Perry-Pedrosa/RASanalysis/README.md

 Work will be done in the near future to frame the players who meet the threshold of success based on the model and their progress tracked on a yearly basis to create extra valaidity for the methods used.

+It is important to remember there are contextual exceptions to this; Ahmad "Sauce" Gardner, drafted in 2022 was excluded from this model as he did not have a qualifying RAS score.
+However, he was drafted in the 1st round and has 2 All Pro selections already in his career, but only 2 interceptions across those two years and thats because he is so good, opposing Quarterbacks will not throw his way.
+There are many nuances to the game of American Football and its what keeps it fresh, fun and keep analysts guessing.

 # References